 - New VAT and excise bills have come, but we are yet to modernise income tax.
 That should happen by the next budget with a view to expanding the tax base (very few people pay tax now).

 - They will also support county governments to implement and collect taxes assigned to them like property tax.

 - Wants to reduce bank interest rate spreads from 17% to 8% – we’ve been asking banks what is this 8%?
 Can they share infrastructure, reduce the cost of perfecting securities etc.?

 - There are too many banks that are not offering competition; 5 banks control 70-80% – the other 30 are competing for 30% market share.
 Parliament stalled a move to increase bank capital, but his aim is for 15-20 banks which actually compete.

 - It’s good that Kenya did not discover oil early – and was thus able to diversify and develop agriculture, and services, and it’s only now that oil & minerals are being discovered.

 - The petrol pump price would be lower if the exchange rate was 88-90.
 Now the rate at 102 has eaten a lot of savings.

 - When oil prices fall, we should actually keep the petrol price the same and transfer the savings to a fund

-- There has been no government privatization since Safaricom — the current law is a hindrance rather than facilitator as there are too many lengthy requirements and safeguards.
-We may have to amend the law if you want to see more privatization transactions, and need to trust the government by not requiring too many consultations.
+- There has been no government privatization since Safaricom — the current law is a hindrance rather than a facilitator as there are too many lengthy requirements and safeguards.
+We may have to amend the law if you want to see more privatization transactions and need to trust the government by not requiring too many consultations.